Girl walks down the street

 Cafe Vittoria was full of history and mystery.
 One of the first espresso machines was nailed to the wall, a handpainted espresso machine was presented in a glass case behind a velvet rope; a gift from Cafe Budapest circa 1955.
-Gold and silver-plated cappuccino makers adorned the room, and in the front left corner was a little nook with one round table with 2 chairs.
-It was the only table in front of an open window, and it was empty until she walked in.
+Gold and silver-plated cappuccino makers adorned the room, and in the front left corner was a little nook with one round table and 2 chairs.
+It was the only table in front of a window, and it was empty until she walked in.

 He gazed up from the black and white printed flimsy paper he was reading.
-He was one of the dying breed of men under 40 who opted to read the newspaper in print and not on a smartphone.
+He was one of the dying breeds of men under 40 who opted to read the newspaper in print and not on a smartphone.
 The first thing he noticed was the contrast between the bags hugging her hips and strapped over her shoulders.
 One was a petite champagne-colored Cuyana brand; he always wanted to go to Argentina.
 The other was a worn-out tote from Shakespear & Company; kilometer Zero Paris was once an old stomping ground.
 She was a bucket list and a walking memory all in one.

 “How could this table be empty?” she said to herself, just loud enough for him to hear.